pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

 core of your payment processor code will be a class that inherits from the base class for off-site payment processors.
-The only strict requirement beyond the basics we have already covered is that it must tell GetPaid which views to render to replace either the shopping cart check-out button or the review-and-pay credit-card form.
+The only strict requirement beyond the basics we have already covered is that it must tell GetPaid which view to render to replace either the shopping cart check-out button or the review-and-pay credit-card form.
 The result, at its simplest, looks something like this::